zBlackpearl/zBlackpearl/README.md

 - 👋 Hi, I’m Philip
 - 👀 I’m interested in learning Git and Github further
-- 🌱 I’m currently use PowerShell, HTML and Javascript
+- 🌱 I currently use PowerShell, HTML and Javascript

 <!---
 zBlackpearl/zBlackpearl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.